ZDF-OSS/cdk-aws-wafv2-geofence-lib/README.md

       enableChatGPTBlocking: true,
       //Deploys the ChatGPT looging infrastructure.
 Dont toggle it of, if you want to keep your data.
       deployChatGPTBlocking: true,

+      //If using ChatGPT - you can also enable notifications too.
+Feel free to use our cdk example on how to implement Slack Notifications. https://github.com/ZDF-OSS/aws-slack-notifications
+      snsNotificationArn: 'arn:aws:sns:eu-central-1:326941568664:notifications-to-channel',
     });
 ```